-The Superior Court of Pennsylvania has ruled that Penn State’s lawsuit against Pennsylvania Manufacturers’ Association Insurance Company — its primary general liability insurer — will take place in Philadelphia County, according to court documents.
+The Superior Court of Pennsylvania has ruled that Penn State's lawsuit against Pennsylvania Manufacturers' Association Insurance Company, its primary general liability insurer, will be moved to Philadelphia County, according to court documents.

 "We only recently received the opinion and we're reviewing our options," university spokesman David La Torre said via email in connection to the matter.

 See Wednesday's issue of The Daily Collegian for more details.